srivalliSana/Android-Studio-Apps/README.md

 # Android Studio Projects: Basic to Advanced

 Welcome to the collection of Android Studio projects!
 This repository contains a variety of Android applications built using **Kotlin**.
-These projects range from basic "Hello World" apps to more complex apps like calculators and activity flow management.
+These projects range from basic "Hello World" apps to more complex apps like calculators, activity flow management, and lifecycle demos.

 ---